What Is a Checking Account?

 Premium Checking Accounts

-Premium checking accounts are a good solution for people looking to hold a larger balance in their checking accounts.
-These have a higher minimum balance requirement than your regular checking account, and therefore come with certain benefits.
+Premium checking accounts are a good solution for people looking to hold a larger balance.
+These have a higher minimum balance requirement (often $5,000 to $25,000) and therefore come with certain benefits.

-For example, if you have a large balance in your account, you might get free checks, ATM fee reimbursement, or a little bit of interest.
-Some banks consider these accounts when you’re applying for a loan, mortgage, or other financial service, and they could help you get a better deal with the bank.
+For example, you might get free checks, unlimited ATM fee reimbursement (even for out-of-network machines), or a little bit of interest.
+Some banks consider these accounts when you’re applying for a loan or mortgage, and they could help you get a better deal with the bank.

 Still, this solution is not always the best choice, especially when you compare it to the various other accounts you could open and use.
 It’s perfect if you make large and regular deposits.
 If you don’t, some other options will serve you better, and you might be able to get even better deals at a different institution.